Warning: Grain Tsunami Incoming

-Grain merchandising is a never-ending series of challenges, and the 2012 crop has been that in spades.
-Drought-decimated corn and soybean crops left elevators with less grain to handle and with less revenue.
-Buyers and sellers alike have had to adapt to record high basis levels on corn and soybeans, tight holding by farmers and volatile futures spreads.
+Grain merchandising is a never-ending series of challenges, and 2012 crop has been that in spades.
+Drought-decimated corn and soybean crops left elevators with less grain to handle and less revenue.
+Buyers and sellers alike have had to adapt to record high basis levels on corn and soybeans, tight holding by farmers, and volatile futures spreads.
 At least wheat offered some reasonable revenue opportunities!

 By late August 2013, the wind will be whistling through bins across the country.
 Around 88% of U.S. storage space will be empty, the pipeline of corn and soybeans will be nearly depleted, and imports from South America may be the story.
 Summer basis swings on corn and soybeans could be dramatic and violent, with atypical grain flows to redistribute supplies.
 The BNSF railroad, for example, has reduced rates for soft red wheat from the eastern Corn Belt to Texas feedlot areas and to the Pacific Northwest export terminals.
 But the lack of corn and soybeans can become bearish on the basis in some areas; there’s no reason to bid up if you can’t originate enough inventory to run your ethanol or soybean crush plant.

-Some export facilities may sit nearly idle by late summer (except for wheat); U.S. soybean export shipments were already at a record 85% of the crop year projection by March 1 and total sales were at 95+% — with six months until harvest.
-Tight corn and soybean stocks mean exports can’t climb much, in any case, until 2013 crop hits the bins.
+Some export facilities may sit nearly idle by late summer (except for wheat); U.S. soybean export shipments were already at a record 85% of the crop year projection by March 1 and total sales were at 95+% — with 6 months until harvest.
+Tight corn and soybean stocks mean exports can’t climb much in any case, until 2013 crop hits the bins.

 At this point there’s no reason to doubt USDA’s general premise, although a repeat of last season’s heat and drought could change things quickly and dramatically.
 Here is an alternate Grain Service Corporation (GSC) scenario for '13 production: